ndolowinter/Blockchain-App/README.md

 ```

 ## Bugs.
-The chain string is not being identified by websockets.
+There are no bugs.

 ## Collaborations.
-Currently working on building the app.
-Any open source collaborations are welcome.
+This is officially an open source project.
+All ideas and suggestions are welcome.